illinifanboy/gma/recipes/desserts/cheesecakeii.md

     image: assets/images/recipes/cheesecakeii/ck2gel-sm.jpg
   - header: Add gelatin to custard.
     text: Add the soaked gelatin to the hot custard.
-  - header: Cool the custard.
-    text: Custard needs to cool until no longer warm.
   - header: Mix the cream cheese.
     text: Mix the softened cream cheese, vanilla, and lemon juice.
+  - header: Add to custard.
+    text: Mix the cream cheese mix to the hot custard.
+  - header: Cool the custard.
+    text: Custard needs to be completely cool before adding the whipped cream.
   - header: Whip the cream.
     text: Whip the whipping cream until thick.
 Using a freezing-cold bowl helps.
     image: assets/images/recipes/cheesecakeii/ck2freezer-sm.jpg